India–China Border Roads: Border tunnel projects

 BRO has been constructing tunnels the strategic ICBR roads on Sino-Indian border to provide the year-round all-weather connectivity.
 Without these tunnels, the road access to high altitude posts on Sino-India border is closed for six months every year due to snowfall and rain, and supplies are through airlift only.
 These tunnels will reduce the travel time and operational costs, and eliminate the risk of avalanche and landslide.
 List of tunnels, from west to east along the Indo-Chinese border, is as follows:

 Tunnel construction in Himalayan areas have picked up the pace.
 For example, Uttrakhand has 18 existing tunnels in January 2023 and 66 more tunnels will be built in next 10 years, some of which are already under construction and others are either in DPR or planning phase.
+In May 2023, India had 1641 ongoing tunneling projects, of which national highways had 144 tunnels of 357 km costing ₹200,000 crore including 30 tunnels (45 km) completed, 16 (120 km) under construction to be completed by fy2024-25, 54 (192 km) under the Detailed Project Report (DPR) stage.

 Sea ports and waterways projects

 Sagarmala port development project and the National Waterways projects will also enhance geostrategic capabilities along LAC and elsewhere.
 Waterway projects in Assam on Brahmaputra River and its tributaries are of geostrategic importance for the movement of military assets, these include National Waterway 2 and Subansiri River.